rohgoyal/getting-started/bluemix/2a/README.md

 2. In the Design view, scroll down to **Security Definitions**
     * Add two new API keys:
-    * Name: Client ID;  Parameter name: X-IBM-Client-ID
+    * Name: Client ID;  Parameter name: X-IBM-Client-Id
     * Name: Client Secret;  Parameter name: X-IBM-Client-Secret
     * For both new keys, ensure that the "Located In" field is set to "Header"
     ![](images/2_security_definitions.png)